 • Inappropriate emotional outbursts.

-Brain-overload slows down the brain, which in turn negatively impacts performance, confidence, enjoyment of the game, all major factors that can contribute to poor results and ultimately early retirement.
+Brain Overload slows down the brain, which in turn negatively impacts performance, confidence, enjoyment of work or sport, all major factors that can contribute to poor results and ultimately early retirement.

 How Do You Get Brain-Overload?

-Simple, too much information and unrelenting internal pressure in the form of negative self-talk, self-doubt and our own expectations and external pressure from coaches, media, family and fan expectations.
+Simple, too much information and unrelenting internal pressure in the form of negative self-talk, self-doubt and our own expectations and external pressure from bosses, staff, coaches, media, family and fan expectations.

-The answer, though, isn’t to eliminate the pressure but to help the brain defend against the onslaught of negative forces so it can be your most powerful weapon on the ice.
+The answer, though, isn’t to eliminate the pressure but to help the brain defend against the onslaught of negative forces so it can be your most powerful weapon.

-The Biggest Mistake Elite Athletes Make When Managing Brain-Overload
+The Biggest Mistake Business Leaders And Elite Athletes Make When Managing Brain-Overload

-Reality check, the biggest mistake most athletes make is trying to fix the problem by working harder.
+Reality check, the biggest mistake most people make is trying to fix the problem by working harder.

 3 Things You Can Do To Defend Your Brain Now